Independence Hall in Philadelphia

-While exploring any new city can be pricey, thankfully, there are a number of great free attractions to enjoy in pretty much every major metro area in the country.
-If you are someone who loves exploring ancient history and incredible artwork, you are in luck as there are so many wonderful free history and art museums across the US.
-Below is a guide to the top ten free museums to incorporate into your trip plans.
-All of the featured museums are well worth traveling for, and because they are free, you will save a few bucks on overall trip expenses in the process.
+While exploring any new city can be pricey, thankfully, there are a number of great budget friendly attractions to enjoy in pretty much every major metro area in the country.
+I travel a lot and I have no problem finding frugal attractions in 90% of new cities I visit.
+If you are someone who loves exploring ancient history and incredible artwork, you are in luck as there are so many wonderful history and art museums across the US which will cost you nothing.
+Some of these places I never knew about until relocating to the area.

 1. Smithsonian Museum of Natural History